-Do you have an environmental management system, and is it ISO 14001-certified?
+Does the company have an environmental management system?
+Is it ISO 14001 certified?

 Yes.
-One of the key aspects of our Environmental Management System is an electronic system (CEMMS).
-The system is an auditable and corporate social responsibility compliant system (supporting ISO 14001).
-The CEMMS system addresses our document management, permit tracking, monitoring & measurement, tasks & calendar management, waste-recycling/reporting, inspection notifications, incidents of notice of violations management, audits management, energy tracking/reporting and refrigerant tracking and reporting.
+We have an Environmental Management System with one of the key aspects being an electronic system called the Campbell's Environmental Management & Metrics System (CEMMS).
+The CEMMS system is used globally at our facilities and is the backbone of our overall Environmental Management System.
+The CEMMS system addresses our document management, permit tracking, monitoring & measurement, tasks & calendar management, waste and recycling tracking/reporting, inspection notifications, incidents of notice of violations management, audits management, energy tracking/reporting and refrigerant tracking/reporting.